Types of Affordable Housing

 When you sell a shared ownership property you will sell the portion that you own and retain the equity for that share; the remainder will be paid to the housing association.
 When marketing the sale of your property it will need to be advertised as a shared ownership property and sold on as such.

-Shared ownership homes available for purchase in Test Valley will be advertised on the Help to Buy South website, where detailed information will be made available.
+Shared ownership homes available for purchase in Test Valley can be found via Affordable home ownership schemes - GOV.UK (www.gov.uk) where information will be made available.

 Intermediate Rent / Rent to Buy

 This is usually for new build properties with the rents being approximately 20% cheaper than those on the open market.
 Affordability checks will be carried out to make sure the monthly rent is affordable for your household.
-For most intermediate rented tenancies you will be expected to utilise the reduced rent to save towards a deposit to buy the home you are renting, or another home through Help to Buy schemes.
+For most intermediate rented tenancies you will be expected to utilise the reduced rent to save towards a deposit to buy the home you are renting, or another home.
 This is known as Rent to Buy.
 Providers such as RentPlus offer this option, although other housing associations also operate the scheme from time to time.
 There are no Intermediate Rent / Rent to Buy schemes in Test Valley at present.

 Discount Market Sales